The Center for Consumer Information & Insurance Oversight

 The Centers for Medicare & Medicaid Services (CMS) developed a new ‘enhanced’ direct enrollment (EDE) pathway for consumers to enroll in health insurance coverage through the Federally-facilitated Exchange (FFE).
 Through the EDE pathway, unlike the traditional DE pathway, consumers can apply, enroll, and manage coverage entirely on the partner’s website without going to HealthCare.gov.

-Please see additional information on the enhanced direct enrollment partners, which includes a public list of third-party entities approved for this pathway.
+Please see additional information on the enhanced direct enrollment partners (PDF), which includes a public list of third-party entities approved for this pathway.